tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 	def get_category_list():
 	    return {'categories': Category.objects.all()}

-From this code snippet, you can see a new method called `get_category_list()`.
-This method returns a list of categories -- but is mashed up with the template `rango/categories.html` (as can be seen from the `register.inclusion_tag()` decorator).
-You can now create this template file and add the following HTML markup:
+From this code snippet, you can see a new function called `get_category_list()`.
+This method returns a list of categories to whatever calls it.
+From the `register.inclusion_tag()` decorator above, you may notice it also refers to a new template, `rango/categories.html`.
+This new template is used by the Django template engine to render the list of categories you provide in the dictionary that is returned in the function.
+This rendered list can then be injected into the response of the view that initially called the template tag!

+Now would be a good time to create the new template, `categories.html`, and add the following HTML markup.
+Note the similarity in the name of the template with the existing `category.html` template.
+This is done by design to make sure you are kept on your toes!

 {lang="html",linenos=on}
 	<ul>